mozilla-l10n/localizer-documentation/tools/pontoon/translate.md

 Ensure that the `Make Suggestions` option in settings is disabled.
 Then input the translation to the editing space and click `SAVE`.
 This will save your translation directly, without review, to the localized file.

-## Translating using the In-context editor
+## Translating using the in-context editor

 Note that only websites that have been enabled for in-context editing will display in context in Pontoon.